AI-WAJID/Diabetes_Predictor/README.md

 ---

-**Made with ❤️ using Streamlit and
+**Made with ❤️ using Streamlit and scikit learn